Kapotaksha Express

 Kapotaksha Express (কপোতাক্ষ এক্সপ্রেস) (Tr 715/716) is a Bangladeshi Intercity train service runs between the two western cities of Bangladesh Khulna and Rajshahi.

 History

 The first inaugural run of Kapotaksha Express was on 1 May 1986.
 In 1988 the service was temporarily stopped.
 In late 1989 the service started again from Khulna to Rajshahi.
 Initially this train halted only in Jessore, Chuadanga and Ishwardi.
 Now it has 15 stoppages in between the routes.

-This train was named after the river Kapotaksha.
+This train was named after the Kapotaksha River.